MattJarman/mhw-api/README.md

 An API for data relating to the video game Monster Hunter: World.

+The data used for this project is provided by [MHWorldData](https://github.com/gatheringhallstudios/MHWorldData).

 ## Development

 To run this project, you'll need the following: